Lincoln Hospital (Bronx): Services

+Lincoln Hospital also hosts several residency training programs, including emergency medicine and internal medicine, as well as some fellowship training programs.

+In 2025, Lincoln Hospital announced plans for a new program that will support people with opioid use disorder.

 Research and contributions

 Lincoln Hospital's location has allowed access to a unique demographic of New York City's population, with some of the city's most ill, impoverished, and crime-impacted all concentrated in its surrounding neighborhoods.
 Currently, its Department of Graduate Medical Education oversees nine residency programs for training physicians and dentists in emergency medicine, general surgery, internal medicine, obstetrics and gynecology, pediatrics, oral maxillofacial surgery, general dentistry, a transitional year, and preliminary medicine programs.
 The hospital has contributed to the medical community in various fields of study, most notably in public health, infectious disease, trauma (medicine), and emergency medicine.